Exercise For Diabetes Mellitus

 (source: Diabetes Atlas, 4th ed., published by the International Diabetes Federation)

 In the fall of 2011, world population reached 7 billion.
 So, stated another way, about 5.2% of the entire world population has diabetes mellitus.
-It is estimated that, in 2011, one person dies from diabetes every 7 seconds.
+It is estimated that, in 2011, one person died from diabetes every 7 seconds.

 OBESITY LEADS TO DIABETES